lambda-dom/spell_rev_rev/components/patches/docs/readme.md

 9. [Minor] Holy Word: second visual opcode has probability1 0 while first has resist_dispel 2 -> 1.
 Added missing display icon for stun.
 Did *not* add display string opcodes.
 10. [Major] Regeneration: description explicitly mentions the possibility of dispellability but opcodes have resist_dispel 0 -> 3.
 Description fix that duration is 3 turns.
 11. [Minor] Greater Restoration: added missing remove portrait icons: entangled = 144, grease = 145, poison = 6, panic = 36, berserk = 4.
 12. [Major] Unholy Word: second visual opcode has probability1 0 while first has resist_dispel 2 -> 1.
 Neither the display portrait icon for confusion nor the cast spell scale their maximum levels but rather stay constant (at 0 and 13 respectively).
-Auxiliary spell implementing slow has a spurious remove illusionary protections opcode.
+Auxiliary spell implementing slow has a spurious remove illusionary protections opcode and doubled k1#haste.
 Last play sound opcode, marking the end of slow has duration 0 -> 30.
 13. [Harmless] Animal Summoning VII: summoning eff power 8 -> 0.
 14. [Major, Implementation] Creeping Doom: mention that on a failed save vs. poison at -2 the victim panics for the round.
 Same issues as Summon Insects.
 15. [Major, Implementation] Earthquake: use EE damage opcode features.
 Sleep opcode gained icon = 130.
 Save penalty of second tremor -2 -> -4 and of third tremor 0 -> -2.